MicrosoftDocs/memdocs/sccm/core/clients/deploy/deploy-clients-to-windows-computers.md

 ##### PowerShell

-1. Open a PowerShell in-line editor, like PowerShell ISE or Visual Studio Code, or any text editor, like Notepad.
+1. Open a PowerShell in-line editor, like PowerShell ISE or Visual Studio Code.
+You can also use a text editor, like Notepad.

 2. Copy and insert the following lines of code into the editor.
 Replace `'mp.contoso.com'` with the internet FQDN of your internet-based management point.